We’re a team of pie-in-the-sky, free-thinking builder-types who get sh*t done.

 Jacqueline von EdelbergFounder + Executive Director

 Jacqueline is an artist, activist, author, and social entrepreneur.
-With two decades of applying creative thinking to seemingly intractable real-world challenges, she is nationally recognized for her school reform efforts and her public art on progressive issues.
+With two decades of applying creative thinking to seemingly intractable real-world challenges, she is nationally recognized for her school reform efforts and public art on progressive issues.
 She is the co-author of How to Walk to School: Blueprint for a Neighborhood School Renaissance.

 She holds a BA & Ph.D. from the University of Chicago.